CODE OF BUSINESS CONDUCT AND ETHICS

 Conflicts of Interest

-Employees, officers and directors must act in the best interests of the Company and should therefore refrain from engaging in any activity or having a personal interest that presents a conflict of interest, unless such activity has been disclosed to and approved by an executive officer, or with respect to activities of an the Companys Board of Directors.
+Employees, officers and directors must act in the best interests of the Company and should therefore refrain from engaging in any activity or having a personal interest that presents a conflict of interest, unless such activity has been disclosed to and approved by an executive officer, or with respect to activities of the Companys Board of Directors.
 A conflict of interest occurs when your personal interest interferes, or appears to interfere, with the interests of the Company.
 A conflict of interest can arise whenever you, as an officer, director or employee, take action or have an interest that prevents you from performing your Company duties and responsibilities honestly, objectively and effectively.

 Certain examples of activities or transactions which might result in a conflict of interest: